Times Colonist outs my roommate and me

 You have the power to call the Times Colonist to the carpet

-This article needs to be pulled from the internet, just as the article about me and my roommate needed to be pulled and just as the article about the home invasion victim cooperating with the police needs to be pulled.
+This article needs to be pulled from the internet.
+Of course, so did the article about me and my roommate.
+And also, the article about the home invasion victim cooperating with the police needs to be pulled.

 Are we watching the “End of Days” for the Times Colonist?